peterkhe1999/CheatSheet/OSCP/README.md

 Once a user is authenticated, Windows generates an **access token** that is assigned to that user.
 The token itself describes the **security context** of a given user.

-The **security context** is a set of rules or attributes that are currently in effect.
 The security context of a token consists of the SID of the user, SIDs of the groups the user is a member of, the user and group privileges, and information describing the scope of the token.

 When a user starts a process or thread, a token will be assigned to these objects.
 This token, called a **primary token**, specifies which permissions the process or threads have when interacting with another object and is a copy of the access token of the user.

-A thread can also have an **impersonation token** assigned.
-Impersonation tokens are used to provide a different security context than the process that owns the thread. => the thread interacts with objects on behalf of the impersonation token instead of the primary token of the process.
+A **thread** can also have an **impersonation token** assigned.
+Impersonation tokens are used to provide a different security context than the process that owns the thread => the thread interacts with objects on behalf of the impersonation token instead of the primary token of the process.

 Windows also implements **Mandatory Integrity Control**.
 It uses **integrity levels** (hierarchies of trust in a running application or securable object) to control access to securable objects.

 When processes are started or objects are created, they receive the integrity level of the principal performing this operation.

-One exception is if an executable file has a low integrity level, the process's integrity level will also be low.
-A principal with a lower integrity level cannot write to an object with a higher level, even if the permissions would normally allow them to do so.
+- One exception is if an executable file has a low integrity level, the process's integrity level will also be low.
+- A principal with a lower integrity level cannot write to an object with a higher level, even if the permissions would normally allow them to do so.

 From Windows Vista onward, processes run on 4 integrity levels:
 - System: SYSTEM (kernel, ...)